Middle School Attendance/Truancy Policy

 Students who need to leave school early for medical purposes (doctor or dental appointments) must bring a note to the Attendance Office before leaving school.
 The note must be written by the parent in its entirety.
 The note should include: (1) the requested dismissal time, (2) the reason the student needs to leave early, and (3) a parent signature.

 If a student is ill during the day, the student must check out in the Nurse’s Office before leaving the building.
-Students should not arrange for parents/guardians to pick them up, or to leave school using their own car, without first having been seen by the Nurse.
-When the Nurse is not in the building, a student who is ill should report to the Main Office.
+Students should not arrange for parents/guardians to pick them up, without first having been seen by the Nurse.
+When the Nurse is not in the health office, a student who is ill should report to the Main Office.